aarif-naan/pigGame/README.md

 To play:
 Player 1 starts, they can roll until they get a 1, updating their current score, and they can choose to 'bank it' to their global score, or until they get a 1, thus it will be player 2s turn.
 Switching back and forth until one player has their global score reach 100.

+Update: The website is now live on Heroku!
+Click the link inside the github description to view it!